dennislee22/FT-Merge-Quantize-Infer-CML/README.md

 | bloom-1b1  | No Quantization    | ~4.5G           |~16G              | ~5G                   | N/A                 | N/A                         |

 **Summary:**
 1. LLM fine-tuning and quantization are VRAM-intensive activities.
-Although the typical GPU memory computation is 1.
-A quick check at the Open LLM Leaderboard reveals that performance degradation is quite minimal.
+Although the typical GPU memory computation is
 2. During model training, the model states such as optimizer states, gradients, and parameters contribute heavily to the VRAM usage.
 The outcome of the experiments shows that model 1B parameter consumes more than 2GB VRAM when loaded for inference.
 When model fine-tuning/training is being carried out, VRAM consumption increases by 4-folds.
+3. GPTQ adopts a mixed int4/fp16 quantization scheme where weights are quantized as int4 while activations remain in float16.
+During inference, weights are dequantized on the fly and the actual compute is performed in float16.
+4. During this training process, both the forward and backward steps are done using FP16 weights and activations.
+However, to properly calculate and apply the updates at the end of the backward step, the mixed-precision optimizer keeps an FP32 copy of the parameters and all other states used in the optimizer.

 ### <a name="toc_2"></a>3.
 Preparation